Skip to content

 }

-Now you can run npm start to start your application as an Electron desktop application, npm run dev to start your application as a web application, and the tagged npm run build commands to create different distributions of your application.
+Now you can run npm start to start your application as an Electron desktop application, npm run dev to start your application as a web application, and the npm run build commands to create different distributions of your application.

 Getting Started